sshrichard/metacognition-of-AI/README.md

 <br>

-**c-calibration experiments**
+**$c$-calibration experiments**

-Executing the following line runs a c-calibration experiment under the sentiment analysis task (i.e., task A) via the **OpenAI** API:
+Executing the following line runs a $c$-calibration experiment under the sentiment analysis task (i.e., task A) via the **OpenAI** API:
 ```bash
 python metacognition-of-AI/c_calibration_GPT.py
 ```
-Executing the following line runs a c-calibration experiment under the sentiment analysis task (i.e., task A) via the **DeepSeek** API:
+Executing the following line runs a $c$-calibration experiment under the sentiment analysis task (i.e., task A) via the **DeepSeek** API:
 ```bash
 python metacognition-of-AI/c_calibration_deepseek.py
 ```
-Executing the following line runs a c-calibration experiment under the sentiment analysis task (i.e., task A) via the **Mistral** API:
+Executing the following line runs a $c$-calibration experiment under the sentiment analysis task (i.e., task A) via the **Mistral** API:
 ```bash
 python metacognition-of-AI/c_calibration_mistral.py
 ```

 ## Changing task ##

-**meta-d' experiments**

 `prompt_metad_A`, `prompt_metad_B` and `prompt_metad_C` are the prompts used for the meta-d' experiments under the sentiment analysis task (i.e., task A), the oral versus written classification task (i.e., task B) and the word depletion detection task (i.e., task C), respectively.

+`prompt_taskA_risk_configuration_S1`, `prompt_taskA_risk_configuration_0` and `prompt_taskA_risk_configuration_S2` are the prompt used for the $c$-calibration experiments under task A and under the risk configuration S1, 0 and S2, respectively.
+The same logic follows for the names of the same prompts but for tasks B and C.

-You can change the considered task by changing the prompt there:
+In all cases, you can change the considered task by changing the prompt in the following line:
 ```
 %-------------------------------------------------------------------------%
 % Prompt %